Robin Janvrin, Baron Janvrin: Career

 Janvrin retired in September 2007, and was succeeded as private secretary by Christopher Geidt.
 He was promoted to Knight Grand Cross of the Order of the Bath in the 2007 Birthday Honours and, on 24 July, it was announced that Janvrin would be made a life peer, as one of the ten public servants per Parliament whom the Prime Minister may nominate for a peerage upon their retirement.
 His title was gazetted as Baron Janvrin, of Chalford Hill in the County of Gloucestershire on 10 October, and he sits as a crossbencher in the House of Lords.
 On the day of his retirement, 8 September, Janvrin was also promoted to Knight Grand Cross of the Royal Victorian Order by the Queen.
 In October, the Queen appointed Lord Janvrin to be a permanent lord-in-waiting in the royal household.

 In the 2008 New Zealand New Year Honours, Lord Janvrin was made a companion of the Queen's Service Order for "services to New Zealand as Private Secretary to The Queen".

 On 7 January 2008 Janvrin took up his appointment of deputy chairman, HSBC Private Bank (UK).
 Janvrin is also chairman of The Leadership Council, a research and thought leadership body in the UK.
 In 2008, he replaced Sir Christopher Mallaby as president of the British Entente Cordiale Scholarship trust.

 Marriage

-Janvrin married Isabelle de Boissonneaux de Chevigny, daughter of Yann de Boissonneaux de Chevigny, in 1977.
+Janvrin married Isabelle de Boissonneaux de Chevigny, daughter of French aristocrat Yann de Boissonneaux de Chevigny, in 1977.

 In popular culture

 Janvrin was portrayed by Roger Allam in Stephen Frears' The Queen (2006) starring Oscar-winner Dame Helen Mirren.
 The film, which deals with the immediate aftermath of the death of Diana, Princess of Wales, in 1997, inaccurately portrays Janvrin, then deputy private secretary to the Sovereign, as private secretary.
 In 1997, the position of Private Secretary was occupied by Robert Fellowes - who was also Diana's brother-in-law, being married to her sister Jane.

+Janvrin was portrayed by Jamie Parker in season 6 of The Crown.
+In episode 4, "Aftermath", Janvrin is depicted informing the Queen, Prince Charles, and The Duke of Edinburgh of the death of Diana, Princess of Wales.